 Throughout our lives we accumulate memories we’d rather forget.
 For people who’ve experienced a serious trauma, such as combat experience, domestic violence, or childhood abuse, these memories can be more than unwelcome — they can be debilitating.

 Scientists are just beginning to understand the complex process of memory.
 But there’s still a lot they don’t understand, including why some people develop post-traumatic stress disorder (PTSD) and others do not.

 Research into intentional forgetting has only been going on for about a decade.
 Prior to that, memory research revolved around retaining and improving memory.
-The topic of erasing or suppressing memories is controversial. into “forgetting pills” is frequently challenged on the grounds of medical ethics.
-For some people though, it could be a lifesaver.
-Keep reading to learn what we know so far about intentionally forgetting things.
+The topic of erasing or suppressing memories is controversial.

 1. Identify your triggers

 Memories are cue-dependent, which means they require a trigger.
 Your bad memory isn’t constantly in your head; something in your present environment reminds you of your bad experience and triggers the recall process.